hackclub/hackclub/workshops/login_auth/README.md

 Now after completing this you need to work on both the functions you assigned in HTML `login()` and `logout()`.

 ##### Function login()
-As in this login page user can sign-in only if they are existing user so for that firebase has a property called [`signInWithEmailAndPassword`](https://firebase.google.com/docs/auth/web/start#sign_in_existing_users).
+As in this login page user can sign-in only if they are existing user so for that FIREBASE has a property called [`signInWithEmailAndPassword`](https://firebase.google.com/docs/auth/web/start#sign_in_existing_users).

 So before you work on it you need to assign some IDs to input fields in HTML as you need to work with input field here.